onqtam/headjack/src/motivation/authenticity.md

 In the current web documents are [host-certified](problems.md#the-host-centric-web) and we refer to data by location instead of contents - checkout the [host-centric](../introduction/host_centric.md) page.
 Here we'll further expand on problems with the status quo and list the benefits of building a [web of trust](https://en.wikipedia.org/wiki/Web_of_trust) at web-scale through [data-centric](../introduction/data_centric.md) addressing & [self-authenticating](https://en.wikipedia.org/wiki/Self-authenticating_document) documents in an open ecosystem with freely shared public data tied to identity.

+## Deduplicating documents & traceability

+An open paradigm with content addressing where data is shared between services would enable us to de-duplicate re-uploads as long as they are the same documents in terms of bytes because of the open nature of data - based on their hash.
+We'll be able to see when something first appeared & the discussion of content will be much less fractured between platforms and posts - leading to greater depth & nuance.

+We'll be able to more easily [address parts of documents](../introduction/names_and_paths.md#addressing-within-content) and share ranges of entire videos without having to re-upload them as separate clips which breaks the contextual link.
+If this becomes as easy as it currently is to crop & re-upload (or even easier) then it will become the norm - we'll all prefer not losing the context.
+In this paradigm [deepfakes](https://en.wikipedia.org/wiki/Deepfake) will be easier to fight - tracing the source of content authentically to identity is important & desirable.

 ## Viewing the history of edits of documents

 TODO: